ryanbrainard/shoehorn/README.md

 Once the mappings are place, just add `shoehorn.jar` as a Java Agent when launching the app:

-    java -javaagent:shoehorn.jar[optional mappings] [rest of args for launching the app...]
+    java -javaagent:shoehorn.jar [rest of args for launching the app...]

 `shoehorn.jar` can be created independently or integrated into the app's Maven build, as described below.